Our customers trust us to look after their personal information, and manage it securely and responsibly.

 • where there is an overriding public interest to prevent abuse or serious harm to others

-• disclosure to a Regulator if we identify a situation of potential misconduct or if the information is requested
+• disclosure to a Regulator if we identify a situation of potential misconduct or if the information is requested.

-When we can and cannot share evidence:
+When we can and cannot share evidence

 Occasionally we may decide not to share evidence that we have relied on.
 This may include circumstances where:

-• the document provided by the service provider is subject to a lien
+• the document provided by the service provider is subject to a lien (a type of legal right or claim)

 • there may be a legal rule or reason preventing the sharing of documents